 But some time has passed now.
 I’m feeling very much like myself again, whatever that means.
 It’s something akin to a slightly anxious outlook on most things bordering on the cynical, mixed with a trepidacious-ness that can only come to an actor who’s on hiatus ie. out of a job.
-It’s a neat time for my family and friends!
+It’s a neat time for the people that have to live with me!

 Our show “Family Law” has brought many nice thing to my life, including most recently an award nomination from my beloved union here in British Columbia, one that was voted on by my peers, which means a great deal to me.
-Instead of enjoying that, however, what’s funny is I spend most of my time leading up to ceremonious evenings in this industry by stressing myself out, worrying about everything from what I’m supposed to wear to what I should eat before, how jet lagged and exhausted I’ll look (I was going on the heels of a press junket in Mexico for the show and was sleeping maybe five hours a night, mostly due to stressing about THAT), and what on earth I’d say in some semblance of a speech if I– god forbid– won (I didn’t.).
+Instead of enjoying that, however, what’s funny is I spent most of my time leading up to the event stressing myself out, worrying about everything from what I should wear to what I should eat before, how jet lagged and exhausted I’ll look (I was going on the heels of a press junket in Mexico for the show and was sleeping maybe five hours a night, mostly due to stressing about THAT), and what on earth I’d say in some semblance of a speech if I– god forbid– won (I didn’t.).
 It’s a head trip I go on whenever I have to “play myself”, meaning it’s always been a hell of a lot easier to play someone else, to show up as an alter ego, than to show up as me, exposed.
 (I also understand that most likely way too much thought has gone into this notion, and it’s always gone just fine after the fact, save for the odd aside I can’t help blurting out when I’m trying to be funny.)
-But on the night of, let’s just say the amount of palm sweating that goes on, the sudden stream of panicked “I don’t want to go up there I don’t want to go up there” thoughts that rip through my head is enough to make the pharmaceutical industry stay in business.
+But, during said evening, let’s just say the amount of palm sweating that went on, the sudden stream of panicked “I don’t want to go up there I don’t want to go up there” thoughts that ripped through my head was enough to make the pharmaceutical industry stay in business.

-I suppose what I’d love to do is get my head out of my own ass and spend more time appreciating the good fortune I have rather than the worrying about how I’ll pull it off.
+I suppose what I’d love to do for once is to extrapolate my head out of my own ass and spend more time appreciating the good fortune I have rather than the worrying about how I’ll pull it off.
 Pull what off, I don’t know.
 How does a person pull off being authentic anyway?
 Isn’t the whole point of authenticity that you don’t have to try?

 I’m terribly grateful for so many things.
 I hope this weekend gives you hundreds of reasons to be grateful and thankful, too.